numpy/numpy/doc/neps/nep-0037-array-module.rst

             return new_func(*args, **kwargs)

-To make it easier to write duck arrays, we could also these mixin classes into ``numpy.lib.mixins`` (but the examples above may suffice).
+To make it easier to write duck arrays, we could also add these mixin classes into ``numpy.lib.mixins`` (but the examples above may suffice).

 Alternatives considered
 -----------------------